PPP Loan Applications

 What documents do I need to prepare for the forgiveness application?

 Below are links to the required documents needed to apply for forgiveness.
-These documents must be uploaded to the forgiveness application portal before you can submit your forgiveness application.
+Documents that are required to be submitted with your application must be uploaded to the forgiveness application portal before you can submit your application.
 There are documents that are required for applying, AND a list of documents that should be retained after your application has been submitted.